You've already selected and installed your intranet software, so you've made significant progress. Now you're ready to create your intranet.

 - How do you want users to be able to access the site?

-- Do you want them to use a friendly DNS name to access the site? (e.g. http://MyCompanyIntranet/)
+- Do you want them to use a friendly DNS name to access the site (e.g. http://MyCompanyIntranet/)?
+Learn more in the Change Intranet URL article.

 - Will you create a test site for testing new features/upgrades, etc.?